GopiHariraj/DevOps-Project-1/Github Cmd Project 2/README.md

 **Backup and Recovery:** Implement regular backup and recovery procedures for your Git repositories.
 This ensures that you can recover your code in case of accidental data loss or corruption.

-# GIT and GitHub Conculution
+# GIT and GitHub Conclution

 ![alt file](Images/Git.png)
 1) It is installed locally on the system